geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Rang’d in a distant vale, the wat’ry line<br>
 Remain inactive, and the fight decline.”

-He spoke: Albruno bids his squadrons form,
+He spoke: Albruno bids his squadrons form,<br>
-And still and silent wait the approaching storm.
+And still and silent wait the approaching storm.<br>
-The moment comes, so long our warm desire,
+“The moment comes, so long our warm desire,<br>
-The hour of conflict with the hosts of fire"—
+The hour of conflict with the hosts of fire”—<br>
-Aloud he cried: the impetuous lines advance,
+Aloud he cried: the impetuous lines advance,<br>
-Draw the bright sword, and grasp the beaming lance.
+“Draw the bright sword, and grasp the beaming lance.<br>
-Be ye but firm, and each his post maintain,
+Be ye but firm, and each his post maintain,<br>
-,l These light arm'd foes shall waste their strength in vain,
+These light arm’d foes shall waste their strength in vain,<br>

-It is to be wished, that it were practicable to avoid the mixture of the barbarous nomenclature* of modern mineralogy with the more s names of the Greek.

-r4

-72 THE EARTH. boc

-As rocks the wave shall you their force withstand,
+As rocks the wave shall you their force withstand,<br>

-And crush at last the faint and weary band;
+And crush at last the faint and weary band;<br>

-Vengeance and glory! be our signal cry,
+Vengeance and glory! be our signal cry,<br>

-Our firm resolve, to conquer or to die.
+Our firm resolve, to conquer or to die.<br>

-Be but yourselves, my sons, I wish no more,
+Be but yourselves, my sons, I wish no more,<br>

-And emulate your fathers' deeds of yore;
+And emulate your fathers’ deeds of yore;<br>

-So may their spirits, hovering o'er the place,
+So may their spirits, hovering o’er the place,<br>

-Your valour view, and glory in their race,
+Your valour view, and glory in their race,<br>

-So may proud Pyros rue this fatal day,
+So may proud Pyros rue this fatal day,<br>

-And my glad bounty all your toils repay."
+And my glad bounty all your toils repay.”

-Albruno ceas'd,- meanwhile, with loyal love,
+Albruno ceas'd, meanwhile, with loyal love,<br>
-A snow-white scarf had Amiantha wove,*
+A snow-white scarf had Amiantha wove,[^42]<br>
-Tho' thin and flexile, yet, with wondrous art,
+Tho' thin and flexile, yet, with wondrous art,<br>
-'Twas form'd impervious to the fiery dart.
+'Twas form'd impervious to the fiery dart.<br>
-Thro' the close ranks, with eager haste, she prest, And twin'd its folds around the monarch's breast,
+Thro' the close ranks, with eager haste, she prest,<br>
+And twin'd its folds around the monarch's breast,<br>

--' The amianthus is more flexible than the asbestos.
-The ancients pos- sessed the art of weaving its fibres into a kind of cloth which, when cleansed by f re, was of a dazzling whiteness, and, from its incombustibility, was pur-. chased, in the days of Roman luxury, at an exorbitant price, to wrap the bodies of persons of superior rank on the funeral pyre.
-Their ashes were tiius prevented from mingling tvith those of the wood.
-The art of weaving amiaathine cloth is now lost, or at least neglected.
-The Tarantaise amian- thus is most celebrated; but it is found in many countries: in Cornwall ;;nd Anglesea; in the islands of Corsica and Elba; in Saxony and in Swe- den, &amp;c. &amp;c. &amp;c.
+[^42]: The amianthus is more flexible than the asbestos.
+The ancients possessed the art of weaving its fibres into a kind of cloth which, when cleansed by fire, was of a dazzling whiteness, and, from its incombustibility, was purchased, in the days of Roman luxury, at an exorbitant price, to wrap the bodies of persons of superior rank on the funeral pyre.
+Their ashes were thus prevented from mingling with those of the wood.
+The art of weaving amianthine cloth is now lost, or at least neglected.
+The Tarantaise amianthus is most celebrated; but it is found in many countries: in Cornwall and Anglesea; in the islands of Corsica and Elba; in Saxony and in Sweden, &amp;c. &amp;c. &amp;c.

-kook ir.
-THE EARTH.

-His grateful smiles and thanks her toil repaid,
+His grateful smiles and thanks her toil repaid,<br>
-And fill'd with trembling joy the blushing maid;
+And fill’d with trembling joy the blushing maid;<br>
-A sister's glance she at Asbestos threw,
+A sister’s glance she at Asbestos threw,<br>
 And then with swift, but timid, steps withdrew.

-Now in the distance seen, a dim red light
+Now in the distance seen, a dim red light<br>
-Told where the foes rush'd onward to the fight:
+Told where the foes rush’d onward to the fight:<br>
-First Kapnos, Spintheros, Aleinos, came,
+First Kapnos, Spintheros, Aleinos, came,<br>
-Dalos, and Phlogos in his robe of flame;
+Dalos, and Phlogos in his robe of flame;<br>
-Empreesmos, Anthrachis, Thermotes there,
+Empreesmos, Anthrachis, Thermotes there,<br>
-With Spodos, Phlegon, Causimos appear,
+With Spodos, Phlegon, Causimos appear,<br>
-And bright Ignicomus with blazing hair.
+And bright Ignicomus with blazing hair.<br>
-There Marmarygos, Chliarotes glow'd,
+There Marmarygos, Chliarotes glow’d,<br>
-There his bright face the swift Lampedon show'd;
+There his bright face the swift Lampedon show’d;<br>
-Beyond, of armed sprites a radiant train
+Beyond, of armed sprites a radiant train<br>
-With hasty footsteps shake the echoing plain;
+With hasty footsteps shake the echoing plain;<br>
-High in the midst, the haughty Pyros shone,
+High in the midst, the haughty Pyros shone,<br>
-By his bright arms and giant stature known,
+By his bright arms and giant stature known,<br>
-His fiery mail with crimson lustre glow'd,
+His fiery mail with crimson lustre glow’d,<br>
-Like redd'ning Phoebus thro' a misty cloud;
+Like redd’ning Phoebus thro’ a misty cloud;<br>
-While his vast helmet shone with brighter blaze.
+While his vast helmet shone with brighter blaze.<br>
-And mock'd the splendour of his noontide rays:
+And mock’d the splendour of his noontide rays:<br>
-Of lambent flame wide wav'd his nodding plume,
+Of lambent flame wide wav’d his nodding plume,<br>
-And far dispell'd the subterranean gloom.
+And far dispell’d the subterranean gloom.<br>

-I

-74 THE EARTH.

-Like Jove's own i£gis, his resplendent shield
+Like Jove’s own Ægis, his resplendent shield<br>
-With inward fear the rash beholder fill'd,
+With inward fear the rash beholder fill’d,<br>
-Round a bright orb of silver radiance, roll'd
+Round a bright orb of silver radiance, roll’d<br>
-The volum'd smoke in many a snaky fold.
+The volum’d smoke in many a snaky fold.

 Meanwhile the argillaceous bands oppose
 A serried phalanx to their fiery foes,